PoskOfficial/Nepali-calendar-web/Readme.md

-# Nepali Calendar
+# Miti - The Nepali Calendar

-This version of Nepali Calendar is an open source progressive web app that allows you to view and sync events with Google Calendar.
+This version of Miti is an open source progressive web app that allows you to view and sync events with Google Calendar.
-Check live version of this application at [https://calendar.bikram.io](https://calendar.bikram.io).
+Check live version of this application at [https://miti.bikram.io](https://miti.bikram.io).

 # Local Development